 CAREER LONG PROFESSIONAL LEARNING

 Our Film Education Practitioners are core to the delivery of the quality training on offer at Into Film based in venues and schools across Scotland.
 We understand the needs of educators and barriers teachers face and endeavour to tailor the sessions to support successful engagement in the Into Film offer through film literacy and filmmaking.
+All of our CLPL training is currently being delivered through webinars.

 YOUTH ADVISORY COUNCIL AND EDUCATION AMBASSADORS